jackass-theology/jackasstheology/wp-content/plugins/under-construction-page/readme.txt

 = What changes will it make to my site? =

 None.
-Once you disable the under construction mode your site will function as it did before.
+Once you disable the under construction page your site will function as it did before.

 = It's not working!!!
 Arrrrrrrrr =